 \subsection{Identification method}

-Suppose that we have constructed the transfer function from the input-output data, using for instance one of the techniques of \cite{Ljung}\footnote{Typically this can be done by probing the system with a known input (e.g a coherent state with a time-dependent amplitude) and performing a measurement (e.g homodyne or heterodyne measurement) on the output field and post-processing the data (e.g using maximum likelihood or some other classical method \cite{Ljung}).}.
+Suppose that we have constructed the transfer function from the input-output data, using for instance one of the techniques of \cite{Ljung} and \footnote{Typically this can be done by probing the system with a known input (e.g., a coherent state with a time-dependent amplitude) and performing a measurement (e.g., homodyne or heterodyne measurement) on the output field and post-processing the data (e.g., using maximum likelihood or some other classical method \cite{Ljung}).}.

-Here we a outline a method to construct a system realisation directly from the transfer function, for a general SISO quantum linear system.
-The realisation is obtained indirectly by first finding a non-physical realisation and then constructing a physical one from this by applying a criterion developed in \cite{Indep}.
-The construction follows similar lines to the method described in \cite{Guta,Guta2} for passive systems.
+Here we a outline a method to construct a system realization directly from the transfer function, for a general SISO quantum linear system.
+The realization is obtained indirectly by first finding a non-physical realization and then constructing a physical one from this by applying a criterion developed in \cite{Indep}.
+The construction follows similar lines to the method described in \cite{Guta2} for passive systems.